Skip to content

 Bairro do Avillez

-Bairro do Avillez is a buzzing, trendy, beautifully designed restaurant space that houses multiple concepts in one.
-Here you will find a Mercearia, Taberna, Páteo, and Beco.
-The Taberna is where I ate and the menu offered hearty food and many takes on traditional Portuguese dishes.
+Bairro do Avillez is a buzzing, trendy, beautifully designed restaurant space that houses multiple concepts.
+Here you will find a Mercaria, Taberna, Páteo, and Beco.
+I ate at The Taberna, and the menu offered hearty food and many takes on traditional Portuguese dishes.
 I loved dinner here!

 Páteo focuses on seafood, while Beco offers a cabaret show with an internationally inspired tasting menu.
 Dining at any of Avillez’s concept restaurants is bound to be a memorable part of any Lisbon itinerary.
-My group and I were able to walk in and get a seat on a weeknight with a short wait, but if you can plan ahead, reservations are likely helpful.
+My group and I were able to walk in and get a seat on a weeknight with a short wait, but reservations are likely helpful if you can plan ahead.

 O Trevo